-Ireland has been at the forefront in the International Competition Network ("ICN") in developing guidelines for substantive merger analysis.
-The Competition Authority is cochair of the ICN Merger Working Group together with the US Department of Justice Antitrust Division.5 One of the objectives of the working group is to diffuse best practice in merger control through, for example, recommended practices.
+Division.
+One of the objectives of the working group is to diffuse best practice in merger control through, for example, recommended practices.
 To the extent there is success in such diffusion it reduces transaction costs for mergers, especially those that need to be notified in more than one jurisdiction.

-Finally, leading competition authorities such as the UK and the US have issued new Guidelines in 2010.6 Like Ireland, both jurisdictions employ the substantial lessening of competition ("SLC") test.
-Furthermore, in drawing up the 2002 Guidelines considerable reliance was placed on the US Guidelines.
-Furthermore, it is not uncommon for mergers notified to the Competition Authority also to be notified to the UK, such as Kingspan's proposed acquisition of Xtratherm (Competition Authority, 2006a) or more recently ESBs acquisition of NIE (Competition Authority, 2010f; OFT, 2010).
+Finally, leading competition authorities have recently issued new Guidelines: the EU in 2008, the UK and US in 2010.
+Like Ireland, these jurisdictions employ the substantial lessening of competition ("SLC") test or a variant which is very similar.
+In drawing up the 2002 Guidelines considerable reliance was placed on the US Guidelines.
+Furthermore, it is not uncommon for mergers notified to the Competition Authority also to be notified to the UK, such as Kingspan's proposed acquisition of Xtratherm (Competition Authority, 2006a) or more recently ESB's proposed acquisition of NIE (Competition Authority, 2010f; OFT, 2010).
 It is therefore important that cognisance is taken of UK Guidelines in order to ensure - to the maximum extent possible - that the two sets of Guidelines are consistent with each other.